apache/activemq-website/src/components/classic/documentation/activemq-4-connection-uris.md

 ### Connection Configuration URI

-Any Apache ActiveMQ Classic JMS connection can be configured using the URL or explicitly setting properties on the [ActiveMQConnection](http://incubator.apache.org/activemq/maven/activemq-core/apidocs/org/apache/activemq/ActiveMQConnection.html) or [ActiveMQConnectionFactory](http://incubator.apache.org/activemq/maven/activemq-core/apidocs/org/apache/activemq/ActiveMQConnectionFactory.html) objects themselves.
+Any Apache ActiveMQ JMS connection can be configured using the URL or explicitly setting properties on the [ActiveMQConnection](http://incubator.apache.org/activemq/maven/activemq-core/apidocs/org/apache/activemq/ActiveMQConnection.html) or [ActiveMQConnectionFactory](http://incubator.apache.org/activemq/maven/activemq-core/apidocs/org/apache/activemq/ActiveMQConnectionFactory.html) objects themselves.

 For more information see [Connection Configuration URI](connection-configuration-uri)